 Arts Active, the education and community department of St David’s Hall, Cardiff, are pleased to offer this two day Javanese gamelan course.
 Working with highly trained gamelan tutors our regular gamelan courses offer those who have never played before, those with experience and those wishing to expand further into more complex instruments, the opportunity to develop and nurture their interest.

-This March we are inviting you to spend two days in the heart of the city expanding your repertoire and knowledge of Javanese gamelan embellishing instruments.
+This March we are inviting you to come and spend the day in the heart of the city expanding your repertoire and knowledge of Javanese gamelan embellishing instruments.

-For those of you wanting to get to grips with instruments like Bonang Barung and Panerus, Gender Barung and Panerus, Gambang, Suling and Siter; this weekend will look to introduce you to and develop your current skills while working them into playable repertoire.
+For those of you wanting to get to grips with instruments like Gender Barung and Panerus, Gambang, Suling and Siter; this weekend will look to introduce you to and develop your current skills while looking at how to work these instrument into your current repertoire.